+THE OFFERING

-THE OFFERING Common stock offered 18,500,000 (21,275,000 if the underwriters exercise their option to purchase additional shares in full) Shares outstanding after the offering 111,411,159 (114,186,159 if the underwriters exercise their option to purchase additional shares in full) Use of proceeds We plan to use the proceeds of this offering to repay our indebtedness under the secured term loan facility of the New Credit Facility and for general corporate purposes, including acquisitions of further LSE shares or other acquisitions unassociated with LSE.
+Common stock offered 18,500,000 (21,275,000 if the underwriters exercise their overallotment option in full)

+Shares outstanding after the offering 111,411,159 (114,186,159 if the underwriters exercise their overallotment option in full)

+We plan to use all of the \$664.5 million of the net proceeds of this offering (after deducting Use of proceeds underwriting discounts and offering expenses) to repay a portion of our indebtedness under the secured term loan facility of the New Credit Facility.
 We entered into the New Credit Facility on April 18, 2006 in connection with our purchase of 38,100,000 shares of the LSE for an aggregate purchase price of GBP 447.7 million, or approximately \$784.8 million.

 Risk factors See "Risk Factors" and other information included in this prospectus supplement and the accompanying prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.

-Listing Our common stock currently trades on The Nasdaq National Market under the ticker symbol "NDAQ."
+Listing Our common stock currently trades on The Nasdaq National Market under the ticker symbol assumes 92,911,159 shares outstanding as of April 13, 2006 (such shares include 14,201,265 shares acquired or to be acquired from NASD upon exercise of warrants issued by NASD which are not currently registered.
+We plan to file a prospectus supplement with the SEC in May 2006 to allow holders to freely transfer such shares); and

+"NDAQ."